 Non Interactive Echolalia is generally relevant to self, like instructing self through a task that is given.
 For instance a child is asked to complete a matching task.
 The child may constantly repeat ‘match it’.
 Another instance could be self-talking.
 This could be an attempt to practice a thought before conveying it.

 It is important to understand the underlying causes and functions of Echolalia.
 This can help us in managing Echolalia better.
-Watch this space for more information on managing Echolalia.
+Watch this space for more in depth about echolalia and information on managing Echolalia.
 Our next article talks about how to use this ‘barrier’ in communication to develop communication skills!

 – Miss Sukaina Lokhandwala & Miss Urvi Mange